Discover what's on around the region

 Advertisement

-Dockings Band will play for dancing on Saturday, June 11, in the Anglican Parish Hall, Port Lincoln, starting at 7.30pm.
-Shared supper.
-All welcome.
-Contact: Rosemary Rendell 86856091.
+Saturday June 11, Anglican Parish Hall, Port Lincoln, starting at 7.30pm, Dockings Band will play, shared supper, all welcome.
+Contact Rosemary Rendell 8685 6091.

 Fun in the Library